SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 Knowing this technique, we can easily store a fact or concept in our mind by turning it into an image, a visual portrait, whether it's a photo or diagram.
 If it's dynamic, such as an animation, even better.
 Thanks to the various ways to represent a concept available today, it's recommended to translate ideas into a graphical representation whenever possible to assist in memorization.

 Regarding location, it's particularly useful for remembering things related to a physical place, making it a secondary aid for theoretical concepts.
 However, we can leverage it by connecting an idea to a place, creating a mental map or layout.
-An ancient memory technique called the "method of loci" involves placing, in an exaggerated manner, figures of objects you want to remember around a familiar location.
-If you want to remember that liquid nitrogen is at -196°C and can cause burns, you could visualize white flames coming out of your freezer, which helps you recall it's cold and the associated risks.
-By creating a position in a familiar space, you tap into the mind's diverse ways of remembering.
+An ancient memory technique called the "method of loci" involves placing, in an exaggerated manner, figures of objects we want to remember around a familiar location.
+If we want to remember that liquid nitrogen is at -196°C and can cause burns, we could visualize white flames coming out of our freezer, which helps we recall it's cold and the associated risks.
+By creating a position in a familiar space, we tap into the mind's diverse ways of remembering.

 #### B.4.1.2 Mnemonics

 These are creative ways to condense information into memory aids.
-They can be stories, rhymes, acronyms, or other strategies that involve verbal mediators or images to represent what you want to remember.
+They can be stories, rhymes, acronyms, or other strategies that involve verbal mediators or images to represent what we want to remember.

 Due to their limitations, the mind finds it easier to retain a word than a list of words.
 Lists require significant repetition and use to be remembered, but mnemonics synthesize them perfectly, condensing a list of concepts into a simple phrase or common word, even in the desired order.